coheigea/testcases/apache/docker/ranger/README.md

 # Project to create an Apache Ranger admin server via docker

-The ranger-postgres directory contains a Docker File to set up a Postgres database for Apache Ranger.
+This project contains the configuration required to run the Apache Ranger admin server in docker.
+The "ranger-postgres" directory contains a Docker File to set up a Postgres database for Apache Ranger.
+The "ranger-admin" directory contains a Docker File to set up the Apache Ranger admin server.

-The simplest way to get started is simply to run the following command:
+The simplest way to get started is to do the following:

  * docker-compose up

-If you want to build + run manually:
+Alternatively, you can build the docker images as follows:

- * Build with: cd ranger-postgres; docker build . -t coheigea/ranger-postgres
+ * cd ranger-postgres; docker build . -t coheigea/ranger-postgres; cd ..
+ * cd ranger-admin; docker build . -t coheigea/ranger-admin; cd..

+To run manually:

  * Create a network so that we can link containers: docker network create my-network
  * Run with: docker run -p 5432:5432 --name postgres-server --network my-network coheigea/ranger-postgres

-The ranger-admin directory contains a Docker File to set up the Apache Ranger admin server.

- * Build with: cd ranger-admin; docker build . -t coheigea/ranger-admin
  * Run with: docker run -p 6080:6080 -it --network my-network coheigea/ranger-admin

-TODO:

-Put this part into a script:

- * ./setup.sh
- * ranger-admin start

 Once the Ranger admin server is started then open a browser and navigate to: